2023 Best Special Education Bachelor's Degree Schools in the Plains States Region

 Read full report on Special Education at University of Nebraska - Lincoln

-Augustana University landed the #7 spot in the 2023 rankings for the best bachelor’s degree special education programs.
+Augustana University did quite well in this year’s ranking of the best places for special education students to get a bachelor’s degree.
+It came in at #7 on the list.
 Located in the midsize city of Sioux Falls, Augustana Sioux Falls is a private not-for-profit school with a small student population.

-With a ranking of #8, Southwest Minnesota State University did quite well on this year’s best schools for special education students working on their bachelor’s degree.
-Located in the remote town of Marshall, Southwest Minnesota State University is a public school with a medium-sized student population.
+Southwest Minnesota State University did quite well in this year’s ranking of the best places for special education students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the town of Marshall, Southwest Minnesota State University is a public school with a moderately-sized student population.

 Full Special Education at Southwest Minnesota State University Report

 University of South Dakota ranked #9 on this year’s Best Special Education Bachelor’s Degree Schools in the Plains States Region list.
-Located in the town of Vermillion, USD is a public school with a medium-sized student population.
+Located in the distant town of Vermillion, USD is a public college with a medium-sized student population.

-Explore the best special education schools for a specific state in the Plains States region.
+Explore the best special education colleges for a specific state in the Plains States region.

 One of 14 majors within the area of study, special education has other similar majors worth exploring.